+The Company continues to open new Smart Life stores by renovating and reopening existing stores.
 Smart Life stores transformed from existing PC DEPOT stores already have achieved a certain level of recognition and regular customers.
 The key to their success is how many new service-oriented customers they can acquire.
 Smart Life stores can be set up even if the location is less than favorable.
-As the service grows, and the percentage of total sales that it represents increases, profitability will
+As the service grows, and the percentage of total sales that it represents increases, profitability will further improve as a result.